QUICK COURSE: Mice & Rats

 - Estimate population size and likelihood of pest proofing success.

-- Recommend control measures that may involve combination of trapping, as a last resort, bait stations (we only use heavy-duty locking stations) and pest proofing.
+- Recommend control measures that may involve a combination of trapping, as a last resort, bait stations (we only use heavy-duty locking stations) and pest proofing.

 - Perform follow up inspections, evaluate trap activity, location of heaviest activity, and re-inspect areas of heavy activity for potential entry points.